faxg/azure-edu-agent-light/README.md

 <!--
 ---
-name: RAG chat app with your data (Python)
+name: Azure Education Agents Light  (Demo App)
 description: Chat with your domain data using Azure OpenAI and Azure AI Search.
+Customized and enhanced for Swiss Education sector.
 languages:
 - python
 - typescript